-In the summer semester of the 2022-2023 academic year, students in the translation and interpreting major will once again have an opportunity to obtain training in their professional field in several ways.
+In the winter semester of the 2023-2024 academic year, students in the translation and interpreting major will once again have an opportunity to obtain training in their professional field in several ways.

 Basic information about the subject: